Ben Moreell: Later life

 On June 11, 1946, he became the first staff corps officer to achieve the rank of admiral, and was transferred to the retired list three months later.
 He became the third Jewish American to become a four star admiral.
 For the next 12 years, Moreell turned his attention to industry, serving first, briefly (October 1946 – March 1947) as president of Turner Construction Company then as president, chief executive officer, and chairman of the board of Jones and Laughlin Steel Company, one of the nation's largest steel manufacturers.

 Moreell wrote articles for The Freeman, a publication of the Foundation for Economic Education, a group that advocates free markets and a libertarian philosophy.

 Moreell served as chairman of the Task Force on Water Resources and Power of the Second Hoover Commission, directing a 26-man committee from November 1953 through June 1955.
 Former president Herbert Hoover called the work of this task force "the most far-reaching and penetrating inquiry into our water problems ever made in our history".

 Moreell was instrumental in organizing Americans for Constitutional Action (ACA), a conservative national nonpartisan political action organization.
 His citizenship and service to country was further exemplified by his significant contributions to the Naval Academy itself.
 He was a member of the board of visitors (1953–1955) and chairman of the board in 1955.

-His accomplishments as chairman of the Special Advisory Commission on Future Developments of Academic Facilities is seen today in the Naval Academy's superb educational complex.
+His accomplishments as chairman of the Special Advisory Commission on Future Developments of Academic Facilities is seen today in the Naval Academy's educational complex.

 Awards

 Moreell's life was punctuated by accomplishments, awards, and well-earned recognition.
 He received 12 honorary doctoral degrees, was elected to the National Academy of Engineering, and was named one of the 10 men who contributed most to the advancement of construction methods in the United States between 1925 and 1975.

 In 1957 Moreell was awarded The John Fritz Medal, referred to as the highest award in the engineering profession, the award is presented each year for scientific or industrial achievement in any field of pure or applied science.
 It was established in 1902 as a memorial to the great engineer whose name it bears.

 When asked which of his honors meant most to him, he replied, "They are all very meaningful and deeply appreciated by me.
 I accepted all with pride and humility.
 The following excerpt from the citation for the Distinguished Service Medal presented in 1945 for World War II service gives me the greatest sense of a job 'well done:'

-"Displaying great originality and exceptional capacity for bold innovation, he inspired in his subordinates a degree of loyalty and devotion to duty outstanding in the Naval Service, to the end that the Fleet received support in degree and kind unprecedented in the history of naval warfare."
+"Displaying great originality, he inspired in his subordinates a degree of loyalty and devotion to duty outstanding in the Naval Service, to the end that the Fleet received support in degree and kind unprecedented in the history of naval warfare."